R-Squared

 The returns for both the investment and benchmark are calculated.
 If the comparison period is 5 years, there are 60 monthly returns for each the investment and the benchmark.
 R-squared is calculated as the square of the correlation of these returns.
 See correlation for more specifics on the formula used.

-The r-squared for a portfolio, asset type, goal, or investment type is determined by calculating returns from a weighted average of the investments in that group.
+The r-squared for a portfolio, asset type, goal, sector, or investment type is determined by calculating returns from a weighted average of the investments in that group.
 The weighting is based on the ending value.

 Advanced: